Candy speech detection is an official GermEval shared task co-located with the KONVENS 2025 conference.

 Task Details

-The shared task includes the two following subtasks:
+The shared task includes the following two subtasks:

 Subtask 1: Coarse-Grained Classification